ujunk/iptv/pages/channels.md

 > * 8TV
 > * TV Alhijrah
 >
 > 19 July 2020: Domain change for security.
 Please reload your playlist.
+Also `tv.m3u` has been mirrored to root directory for shorter URL.

 RTM streams are geo-locked and can only be accessed from Malaysian IP addresses.